ev0clu/photo-tagging-app/README.md

 - Marked characters which has already found on the header
 - Popup window for choose a character on the board
   - Rendering only characters are left to find
-  - Different feedback depend on the character is found or not
+  - Different feedback depend on the choose character is found on the given coordinate or not
-- Rendering game over modal once all characters have found
+- Rendering game over modal once all characters have been found
   - Show the player's score
   - Submit button adds the score to database, than navigate to the leaderboard page
 - Leaderboard page: